Once troops are ready to begin camping outdoors, special training

 For any camping trip with an Emergency Medical System response time of less than 30 minutes, at least one approved volunteer must be currently certified in first aid and CPR.
 For any camping trip or activity site with an EMS response time of more than 30 minutes, at least one approved volunteer must be currently certified in CPR and Wilderness First Aid or Wilderness First Responder.

-Outdoor Basics and Camp Policies
+Outdoor Education and Camp Policies

 The Camp Policies take-home exam must be retaken every three years.

 Plan the best campout in service unit history with this Service Unit Encampment manual!
 It’s filled with helpful information on how to reserve camp, plan activities, manage a budget, sample timelines, checklists, and more!